AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 #### "Flat" Correlation mapping

-To run the `MapMyCell` Correlation Mapping algorithm (i.e. mapping onto a tree with only one taxonomic level), run the above code with
+To run the `MapMyCell` Correlation Mapping algorithm (i.e. mapping onto a tree with only one taxonomic level; no bootstrapping), run the above code with
 ```
 --flatten true
 --type_assignment.bootstrap_iteration 1
 --type_assignment.bootstrap_factor 1.0
 ```
+This will be an order of magnitude faster than running full hierarchical mapping because there are many fewer nearest neighbor searches to do.

 To run "legacy" flat mapping (flat mapping that uses bootstrapping) run with
 ```